tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <mark>*C. Diminished Capacity*</mark>

-Another doctrinal hook for defendants charged with murdering a gay man is the diminished capacity defense.
+<mark>Another doctrinal hook for defendants charged with murdering a gay man is the diminished capacity defense.
 Diminished capacity, a partial defense to murder, generally requires proof that the defendant was acting under the influence of a mental disease or defect which affected his capacity to premeditate and deliberate or form the requisite intent to kill.</mark> There are two variants of the diminished capacity defense.
 Under the mens rea variant, “evidence that [the defendant] suffered from a mental disease or defect at the time of his conduct is admissible whenever it is relevant to prove that he lacked a mental state that is an element of the charged offense.”<sup>103</sup> Under the partial responsibility variant, the charge is reduced from murder to manslaughter because the defendant is seen as “less blameworthy and therefore less deserving of punishment, than a killer who acts with a normal state of mind.”<sup>104</sup>

 <footer>